MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

 Many websites support authentication.
 Once a user has signed on to a website, a token is typically stored in a cookie and/or in-memory in the user’s web browser.
 This token is most often included in the authorization header to API calls that the browser makes to backend services.

-If you want your bot to use the same user's token as the client website, then the Web Chat can be set up to send the user's token with every message to the bot.
+If you want your bot to use the same user's token as the client website, then the Web Chat can be configured to send the user's token with every message to the bot.
 This is preferable to sending the token once and having the bot cache it because the token could expire, and the bot cannot refresh it.
-Also it takes some work to securely cache and store user tokens.
+Also, it takes a sizable amount of work to securely cache and store user tokens.

 To configure the Web Chat to send user tokens with each outgoing message, you can use the Web Chat [BackChannel](https://github.com/Microsoft/BotFramework-WebChat#the-backchannel) capability.
-This allows to intercept every outgoing activity and augment it with any extra information, including the user token.
+This allows to intercept every outgoing activity and augment it with any extra information, including the user token. (**Is this correct?
+Are we going to have an example?**)

 > [!WARNING]
 > ??
 Example needed here ??